pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Retake Quiz button not working

 When the user clicked the retake quiz button, the user was taken to question 10 of 10, instead of question 1 of 10.
 This is because the score and progress bar were not reset to 0, so the questions were not reset to the beginning.
-To fix this, I reset the score and progress bar to 0.
+To fix this, I reset the score and progress bar to 0 and the quiz worked as expected again.

 <details><summary>Screenshots</summary>